Eczema: What It Is And How You May Help

 Eczema is a common skin condition and usually begins before a child reaches their first birthday (1).
 Characterised by a dry, red and itchy rash, this can be an understandably uncomfortable experience for your child.

 Here are some tips to help you identify it and relieve the symptoms:

 Eczema (also known as atopic dermatitis) is a recurring inflammatory skin condition that may become irritated, red, dry, itchy and scaly (2).

 It’s a non-contagious inflammatory skin condition which varies in severity.
 Its symptoms can flare up and subside on a daily basis (2).

-Although there isn’t a confirmed ‘cure’ for eczema, there are some things you may do to manage your little one’s symptoms.
+Although there isn’t a confirmed ‘cure’, there are some things you may do to manage your little one’s symptoms.

-In some cases, where eczema is a reaction to environmental triggers, it may be useful to visit your medical practitioner for allergy testing (2).
+In some cases, where it’s a reaction to environmental triggers, it may be useful to visit your medical practitioner for allergy testing (2).

 If you found this information useful, you may enjoy the following: